 Optimize Code

-- Clean Up Code: Minimize unnecessary white spaces, comments, and line breaks in your HTML, CSS, and JavaScript files.
+Equally important, clean and efficient code plays a vital role.
+Specifically, remove unnecessary white spaces, comments, and line breaks from HTML, CSS, and JavaScript files.

 Content Delivery Network (CDN)